KrishnaMenon1998/Bouncing-canons/README.md

 ## bperm.md
 This file has one function 'bperm' which takes a single argument of type DyckWord and returns a Permutation.
 This function implements Algorithm 3.6 of the paper.
-It returns bperm d for any Dyck path d defined in Definition 3.7 of the paper.
+It returns bperm d for any Dyck path d (see Definition 3.7 of the paper).

 ## vperm.md
 This file contains three functions: